Custom Packaging

 | Signing certificate | Override the signing certificate |

 | Apps to close | List of processes that should be closed before installation.
-Used by the "Only if there are apps to close" option in Script Templates. |
+Specify process names without the .exe extension (e.g. chrome not chrome.exe).
+Used by the Welcome dialog in Script Templates |

 | Installer customization | Override install and uninstall commands — either modify the parameters or replace the entire PowerShell command |